Buying a Mikulov Puppy

 And - we want to emphasise - they shed a lot of coat!

-Here is some information about our philosophies on producing quality Siberian Huskies, and how we look after our dogs at "Mikulov".
+For an expanded explanation of the breed standard you may wish to go to the following page: Here is some information about our philosophies on producing quality Siberian Huskies, and how we look after our dogs at "Mikulov".

-was the oldest living Husky in Australia for some months through 2004, and had an exceptionally long life.
+Our original Siberian Husky, Ch Chukchii Glacier Girl ET (3 December 1988 - 20 September 2004) was the oldest living Husky in Australia for some months through 2004, and had an exceptionally long life.
 As many of our current dogs are descended from Chi, it is reasonable to expect a long and healthy life for your pup.
+As members of Dogs ACT and registered breeders with the

-As members of the ACT Canine Association and registered breeders with the Dogs NSW, we abide by the Code of Ethics which have guidelines about how young (and how old) females should be before having puppies, vaccination and worming regimes for puppies, how old puppies must be before they can be separated from their mother and many aspects of dog care and welfare which help ensure that we produce healthy, happy puppies for you to enjoy for years.
+Dogs NSW, we abide by the Code of Ethics which have guidelines about how young (and how old) females should be before having puppies, vaccination and worming regimes for puppies,

 We also occasionally have an adult show champion needing a retirement home.
 These dogs are usually 2 to 4 years old and are obedience trained.
-We consider the quality of the home a top priority for these older dogs and are willing to negotiate a price to fit your budget.
+We consider the quality of the home a top priority for these older dogs and are willing to negotiate a price to fit your budget. |